p2devs/InkNest/README.md

 ## DISCLAIMER

-- InkNest only scrapes links from various websites, making it easier for users to find anime and comics.
+- InkNest only scrapes links from various websites, making it easier for users to find manga and comics.
 - Neither InkNest nor its developers/staff host any of the content found within the app.
-All images and anime/comic information in the app are sourced from various public APIs.
+All images and manga/comic information in the app are sourced from various public APIs.
-- Additionally, all anime/comic links in InkNest are obtained from various third-party anime hosting websites.
+- Additionally, all manga/comic links in InkNest are obtained from various third-party manga hosting websites.
 - InkNest and its owners aren't liable for any misuse of the content found inside or outside the app and cannot be held accountable for the distribution of any content found within the app.
 - By using InkNest, you agree that the developers are not responsible for any content found in the app; this content may or may not come from legitimate sources.
 - If internet infringement issues arise, please contact the source website.
 The developer does not assume any legal responsibility.